 Dinosaur Expeditions and Tours

-The Grand Valley is located within the famed "Dinosaur Diamond" of Western Colorado and Eastern Utah, which is internationally known for its wealth of dinosaur excavation sites, exhibits, fossil trails and hands-on paleontological activities.
+Grand Junction is located within the famed "Dinosaur Diamond" of Western Colorado and Eastern Utah, which is internationally known for its wealth of dinosaur excavation sites, exhibits, fossil trails and hands-on paleontological activities.

 The Museum of Western Colorado operates Dinosaur Journey offering the opportunity to tour the paleontological museum and view robotic dinosaur replicas and fossils.
 The museum features dinosaur skeletons, activities for kids, and a working paleontology laboratory.